The Pultrusion Report | Tencom

 Written by Tencom Ltd. | 9/14/21 4:12 PM

-Over the last decade, with industries taking to investments in new innovative materials rather than using traditional ones, Fiber Reinforced Polymers (FRPs) have surfaced as preferred profiles in the market.
+Over the last decade, as industries have turned to investments in new, innovative materials rather than traditional ones, Fiber Reinforced Polymers (FRPs) have emerged as preferred profiles in the market.

 The demand for composite materials has skyrocketed, further promoting the development of polymer composites.
-Companies are discovering that the benefits of using FRP profiles include cost reduction in capital expenditure and long-term investment protection for both businesses and the industry as a whole.
+Companies are discovering that the benefits of using FRP profiles include reducing capital expenditure and providing long-term investment protection for both businesses and the industry as a whole.

 In general, engineering teams choose FRPs for a variety of projects, regardless of scope or scale as they demonstrate distinct advantages when compared to o metals.